 Here are excerpts of the Valedictory Address by Nikhil in Grade 8 (before vocal training) and Graduation Breakfast Address in Grade 12 (after vocal training.)

 Decades of research have established that musical training has profound impact on the development of the brain.
 Many language skills, from reading to speech perception and production, rely upon phonological awareness, the explicit knowledge of the components of speech and how they can be combined.
 Phonological awareness, in turn, relies upon the ability to categorise speech sound which are distinguished by small differences in timing and frequency content.
 Audiovisual processing is seen to be much enhanced in musicians’ brains compared to their non-musician counterparts.
 Musicians are more sensitive to subtle changes in both speech and music sounds.

-When children start studying music before the age of seven, they develop bigger vocabularies, a better sense of grammar and a higher verbal IQ.
+When children start learning music before the age of seven, they develop bigger vocabularies, a better sense of grammar and a higher verbal IQ.
 These advantages benefit both – development of their mother tongue and learning of foreign languages.
 During these crucial years, the brain is at its sensitive development phase, with 95% of the brain’s growth occurring now.
 Music training started during this period also boosts the brain’s ability to process subtle differences between sounds and assist in the pronunciation of languages – and this gift lasts for life.
 It has been found that adults who had musical training in childhood still retain this ability to learn foreign languages quicker and more efficiently than adults who did not have early childhood music training.

 How is music training going to develop one into a good speaker?